kafka, kubernetes, deployment, infrastructure, operators, statefulsets

 Infrastructure portability also matters.
 Kafka deployments on Kubernetes can run consistently across different cloud providers and on-premises data centers.
 This flexibility helps organizations avoid vendor lock-in and simplifies disaster recovery strategies.

 Finally, Kubernetes integrates well with modern CI/CD pipelines.
 Teams can version control their Kafka infrastructure as code, apply GitOps principles, and automate testing of cluster configurations before production deployment.
+For comprehensive guidance on streaming CI/CD patterns, see CI/CD Best Practices for Streaming Applications and Testing Strategies for Streaming Applications.

 Key Challenges and Considerations